Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 • Modules with BAPI reference - BAPI_*

-Otherwise, the technical names should contain references to internal projects and provide an explanation of the expected function (e.g. "*ORDER*").
+Otherwise, the technical names should contain references to the in-house project and provide information on the expected functionality (e.g. "*ORDER*").

 Finding the processing module

 The processing module that was just registered is not yet found by the framework.
-The Customizing of the finding needs to be adjusted to do this.
+The customizing of the determination must be maintained for this.
 The following screenshot demonstrates this for the explained example.

-In the future, the new processing module can be accessed via the datahandler "DEVELOPER_API" and the external data group "YIXAPI_DEMO".
+The new processing module can be accessed in future via the data handler "DEVELOPER_API" and the external data group "YIXAPI_DEMO".

 Testing and debugging